-The following outlines common types of deductible expenses claimed by individual taxpayers, such as employees and rental property owners, and some strategies for increasing their deductions for the 2023 income year.
+The following outlines common types of deductible expenses claimed by individual taxpayers, such as employees and rental property owners, plus some strategies that may be adopted to increase deductions for the 2024 income year.

-1. Depreciable plant, etc, costing \$300 or less
+1. Depreciable assets costing \$300 or less

-Salary and wage earners and rental property owners will generally be entitled to an immediate deduction for certain income-producing assets costing \$300 or less that are purchased before 1 July 2023.
+Salary and wage earners and rental property owners will generally be entitled to an immediate deduction if certain income-producing assets costing \$300 or less are purchased before 1 July 2024.